IamPekka058/branchMatchRegex/README.md

 ![GitHub Workflow Status](https://img.shields.io/github/actions/workflow/status/IamPekka058/branchMatchRegex/.github/workflows/build-and-commit.yml)
 ![GitHub](https://img.shields.io/github/license/IamPekka058/branchMatchRegex)

-`branchMatchRegex` is  GitHub Action that checks if the current branch name matches a specified regex pattern.
+`branchMatchRegex` is a GitHub Action that checks if the current branch name matches a specified regex pattern.
 This is particularly useful for enforcing branch naming conventions in your repositories.

 > If you use `useDefaultPatterns: true`, see [DEFAULT_PATTERNS.md](./DEFAULT_PATTERNS.md) for a detailed explanation of the default branch patterns.